 By combining Computer Science and Mathematics, this proposed REU site in data-driven security will provide a unique research opportunity for undergraduate students, who will learn how to bridge the gap between theory and practice and communicate across disciplines.
 Successful professionals in data-driven security need to know how a model works to be able to choose the most suitable one to solve a problem.

 The program is supported by the National Science Foundation under the grant CSN-1950599.

 REU program features

-- Travel funds to/from the Data-driven Security REU site.
+Travel funds to/from the Data-driven Security REU site (if held in person).

-- Opportunity to present at the 2020 Idaho Conference on Undergraduate Research (ICUR).
+Opportunity to present at the 2023 Idaho Conference on Undergraduate Research (ICUR) and other venues.

 Main research areas for student research projects

 Students will develop data-driven security research projects in the areas of counter-terrorism, misbehavior detection and misinformation mitigation, and cybersecurity (e.g., intrusion detection systems, lightweight cryptography, and side channel attacks).